The adrenal glands are supplied by three adrenal (suprarenal) arteries:

 Aggressive granulomas consist of well organised connective tissue contain...

-Agnosia is a neurological disorder characterised by an inability to identify an object despite both having knowledge of that object and sensory input that is functional.
-For example a patient with posterior cortical atrophy, which characteristically has visual agnosia, will be unable to identify...
+Agnosia is a neurological disorder characterised by an inability to identify an object despite both having knowledge of that object and functional sensory input.
+For example, a patient with posterior cortical atrophy who characteristically have visual agnosia, will be unable to identify a hammer...

 According to Ahlbäck system, knee joint osteoarthritis is classified as: